New Optional Practical Training (OPT) Rules for F-1 Students and a Cap-Gap Provision for the H-1b

 If you are planning on filing for OPT this semester, you must first attend one of the ISS-OPT sessions (listed below) and then complete the subsequent ISS-OPT survey.
 These ISS-OPT sessions will go over the rules and regulations about the OPT process.
 During these sessions you will also need to complete the paperwork necessary to file for the OPT.

-Please see the Spring 2018 schedule below -
+Please see the Fall 2018 schedule below -

-NOTE: If you are graduating in Spring 2018 or Summer 2018, please attend one of these OPT sessions prior to applying for OPT.
+NOTE: If you are graduating in Fall 2018, please attend one of these OPT sessions prior to applying for OPT.
 Without ISS-OPT session attendance, your application submission will not be considered as valid.

 ***Before you can make an appointment with the ISS office to file for OPT, you must complete one of the ISS-OPT sessions and subsequently the OPT survey.
 Your completed survey will then be sent to the ISS office.
 Only after ISS receives your completed survey will you be able to meet with an ISS-Designated School Official to submit your OPT application.